-Changes in Behavior

-- Frequent and unexcused absences from school; repeated tardiness. - Rebellion and lack impulse control, repeated behavior problems, disciplinary sanctions. - Repeated lies. - Need and continuous search for money, the disappearance of objects. - Sudden changes in habits and behavior: repeated drowsiness, untidy appearance, irritability. - Concentration, attention, and memory problems - Poor school performance and general disinterest.

-Physical Signs of Psychoactive Substance Use:
+Changes in Behavior Changes in the Affective Area Frequent and unexcused absences from school; repeated tardiness.
+Rebellion and lack impulse control, repeated behavior problems, disciplinary sanctions.
+Repeated lies.
+Need and continuous search for money, the disappearance of objects.
+Sudden changes in habits and behavior: repeated drowsiness, untidy appearance, irritability.
+Concentration, attention, and memory problems.
+Poor school performance and general disinterest.
+Sudden and oscillating changes in mood.
+Exaggerated emotional reactions.
+General demotivation.
+Disinterest in things or activities that previously motivated them.
+Discouragement, loss of vital interest.
+Attitude of indifference.
+Physical Signs of Psychoactive Substance Use: Changes in Social Relationships: Tremors.
+Red eyes.
+Alcoholic breath or smoker's breath.
+Burned fingers.
+Stained lips (purple or black).
+Preference for new friends and, sometimes, repudiation for old ones.
+He belongs to groups of friends who use drugs.
+Positive reviews of consumer peers.
+Withdrawal from family relationships.
+Selection of older peer groups.

-- Tremors.

-- Red eyes.

-- Alcoholic breath or smoker's breath.

-- Burned fingers.

-- Stained lips (purple or black).